mmitch/wireguard-vpn-masquerade/README.md

 [![Build Status](https://travis-ci.org/mmitch/wireguard-vpn-masquerade.svg?branch=master)](https://travis-ci.org/mmitch/wireguard-vpn-masquerade)
 [![GPL 3+](https://img.shields.io/badge/license-GPL%203%2B-blue.svg)](http://www.gnu.org/licenses/gpl-3.0-standalone.html)

-Generate a WireGuard configuration to allow multiple clients access to the internet via a server.
+Generate a WireGuard VPN tunnel configuration to allow multiple clients access to the internet via a server.
 Copyright (C) 2019  Christian Garbs <mitch@cgarbs.de>
 Licensed under GNU GPL v3 (or later)
 Homepage: https://github.com/mmitch/wireguard-vpn-masquerade

 ## nomenclature

-This guide talks about three different actors that are part of the whole:
+This guide talks about three different actors that are part of the
+whole:

 * The _server_ is the system where the VPN tunnel ends and the _client's_ traffic emerges into the internet.
 It needs a static IP